 TMN Contributing Writer Clay Risen’s first attempt to build a website fell apart after he learned that risen.com had been bought by a hardcore Christian rock band.
-Clay is the author of A Nation on Fire: America in the Wake of the King Assassination.
+Clay is a senior staff editor at the New York Times and the author, most recently, of The Bill of the Century: The Epic Battle for the Civil Rights Act.
 He lives in Brooklyn.

 Good books are frequently credited with being worth reading twice.
 But when was the last time anyone had time for that?